5-Minute Garden Chores for Fall

 Now’s the time to use sturdy plant markers to note the location of any new perennials, bulbs, or seeds you might forget about come spring.
 There’s nothing more frustrating than accidentally weeding out seedlings in the spring along with pesky weeds, or planting something on top of something else without realizing it.
 There’s no need for anything fancy.
 Try a permanent marker and paint stir stick, topped with a coat of clear gloss spray enamel.
 You don’t need it to look pretty.
 You just need it to last until spring.

+Fall is also a good time to divide perennials.
 Discover why dividing perennials is good for your plants AND your budget.

 Protect Your Roses